Dirlewanger Brigade: Operational history

 During the organization's time in the Soviet Union, the unit burned women and children alive, let packs of starved dogs feed on them, and injected Jewish women with strychnine.
 Transcripts of the Nuremberg trials show Soviet prosecutors frequently questioning defendants accused of war crimes on the Eastern Front about their knowledge of the Dirlewanger Brigade.
 Heinrich Himmler noted the brutality of Dirlewanger, noting that "The tone in the regiment is, I may say, in many cases a medieval one with cudgels and such things.
 If anyone expresses doubts about winning the war he is likely to fall dead from the table."

+Dirlewanger was notoriously brutal toward his own men, forcing their compliance by involving them in the unit's murders.
+He maintained control through draconian discipline that ignored military law, frequently resorting to arbitrary beatings and even the execution of his own soldiers.

 The deputy commander, Kurt Weisse, has been described as the soldier in Dirlewanger that came closest to matching Dirlewanger in "brutality, cruelty, and outright sadism", and if "there was anyone in the unit who matched the classic profile of a psychopath, it was he."

-Peter Buchner, who had been a part of the 3rd SS Panzer Division Totenkopf noted the brutality of Dirlewanger and his men, stating:

-Dirlewanger, yes, he was definitely one of those mental cases, a man not at all sound of mind, quite insane in many respects.
-He was a man you could quite easily imagine standing at the edge of a mass burial pit, full of fresh corpses, masturbating over them.
-He enjoyed killing; to most of us soldiers killing was a job, a task we were expected to carry out in the course of our duty, to engage other soldiers in battle.
-We didn't revel in it like he did; he enjoyed the act of killing and almost all of those under his command were the same, they were a division of psychopaths who enjoyed raping men and women, girls and boys and even the elderly were not spared their sexual perversion, and when they had their fun, they then went on a rampage of murder and bingeing on alcohol.

-Buchner further noted that Dirlewanger accepted practically any task given to them, ones that even the most battle-hardened soldiers could not do:

-They were a law unto themselves and often given the worst tasks, because Dirlewanger was crazy enough to do anything he was ordered to do, without any hesitation or question – he would just go and do it.
-Hitler liked him for that reason.
-In Hitler's view Dirlewanger could do the jobs that even the most battle- hardened soldiers could not bring themselves to do.

-He ended his remembrance of the division by citing a story from a comrade of his that he had witnessed Dirlewanger men doing:

-A shocked comrade told me they once raped a woman before wrapping her in barbed wire and roasting her alive over a fire, like a hog on a spit.
+Weisse was hand-picked by Dirlewanger in May 1943 for his criminality.